aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 ## Capturing Values

 This matcher APIs documented above allow capturing values in the matching entry (Resource, Output, Mapping, etc.).
+In case of multiple matching entries the values from the last match are beeing captured.
 The following code captures a string from a matching resource.

 ```ts